A Cheat-Sheet For FSBO Owners

 If you are located in my area, I will be happy to answer any of your questions to help you get your FSBO on the market with confidence, by providing you with a blank LOI to write buyers offers up for your attorney to review, open house sign-in sheets, town data, other useful materials and professional staging and marketing tips from my 19 years experience at no charge.

-If you are one of the “8-out-of-10” FSBO owners that eventually list with an agent, I would be happy to discuss the benefits of a full-service listing with you.
-The top three benefits are:
+If you are one of the “8-out-of-10” FSBO owners that eventually list with an agent, of course, I would be happy to discuss the benefits of a full-service listing with you, and see if we are a good match to work together on your home sale or not.

 2. Your Realtor pays for professional photography, food at open houses, promos and advertising out of her own pocket.

 5. Preparing for your move is stressful enough, without taking on all of the tasks above yourself, and dealing with solicitors at the same time.

 What would you pay yourself, or will you someone else to…. (place a dollar amount next to each item)